fprime-community/fprime-workshop-led-blinker/docs/unit-testing.md

 this->component.doDispatch(); // Trigger execution of async command
 ```

-The fprime unit test framework provides `this->sendCmd_COMMAND_NAME(args)` that allows calling a command on the component under test.
-Because `BLINKING_ON_OFF` is an `async` command, it's not dispatched immediately, but instead added to an execution queue.
+The F´ unit test framework provides `this->sendCmd_COMMAND_NAME(args)` function that allows calling a command on the component under test. `BLINKING_ON_OFF` is an `async` command, it's not dispatched immediately, but instead added to an execution queue that would normally be driven off the component's thread.

-To dispatch a queued command, unit tests must explicitly call the `doDispatch()` command to execute the first command on the queue.
+To dispatch a queued command, unit tests must explicitly call the `doDispatch()` function to dispatch the first message on the queue.

 Now, check that the state of the component matches expectations after each of three cycles.
 Write assertions to fill in the todo comments.

 ```c++
 // Step through 3 run cycles to observe LED turning on and off 3 times